In this article

 Platforms like Osano make managing data and your customers’ privacy so much easier.
 You can automate data mapping, consent management, data subject access request (DSAR) processes, privacy impact assessments (PIA), and so much more.

 They also manage compliance for you.
-If your business is spread across multiple states or countries, you need to comply with the regulations of each jurisdiction.
+If your business is spread across multiple states or countries, you must comply with each jurisdiction's regulations by protecting data.
 An automated platform will be able to do that for you.

 Intrigued?
 Find out more about what our data privacy management platform can do for you.